bryan-gilbert/proto-EdEHR/docs/TechnicalArchitectureResearch.md

 See <https://devhub.io/repos/blackboard-BBDN-LTI-Tool-Provider-Node>

-This project is maintained, occaisionally, by two or three BB employees.
-Its goal is to be a demonstration of various IMS intitiatives including: Content Item Messaging,  LTI Advantage Messaging, Caliper, Deeplink, Names and Roles, LTI membership and more.
+This project is maintained, occasionally, by two or three BB employees.
+Its goal is to be a demonstration of various IMS initiatives including: Content Item Messaging,  LTI Advantage Messaging, Caliper, Deeplink, Names and Roles, LTI membership and more.
 This is not a piece of code that can be assimilated into another project easily.
 It is not designed to be a plugin.
 There are two ways EdEHR can use this code.
 One, we could use the code as the base of our application.
 The second approach is to rework the code into a plugin and contribute this effort back to the open source community.

 Option two is not in scope for this project and is not any where close to one of the deliverables.